SEPTEMBER SESSIONS

 COLOPHON

-Founders: Index – The Swedish Contemporary Art Foundation & Mint
+Founders: Marti Manen, Index – The Swedish Contemporary

 Curators 2025: anorak